Clicky

 Professional Judgement

 Federal regulations allow limited exceptions or adjustments to information reported on the Free Application for Federal Student Aid (FAFSA).
-Such exceptions or adjustments, known as “Special Circumstances” or “Professional Judgment,” are considered on a case-by-case basis based on supporting documentation of your circumstances.
+Such exceptions or adjustments are known as “Professional Judgment,” and are considered on a case-by-case basis based on supporting documentation of your circumstances.
 Whether any adjustments are made is at the sole discretion of the Office of Student Financial Aid (OSFA), and cannot be appealed beyond OSFA.
-Areas in which adjustments can be considered:
+Students may pursue an adjustment for the following:

-The following are areas that generally are not considered:
+The following areas that generally are not approved for professional judgment:

-• Circumstances when the information on the FAFSA has already resulted in an Expected Family Contribution (EFC) of zero
+• Circumstances when the information on the FAFSA has already resulted in a Student Aid Index (SAI) of zero or below.

 • Loss of overtime or bonus income